Iran University of Medical Sciences • Journals

 15.2 Abstracts & keywords

-• Ensure that key terms and phrases that readers might search for appear naturally in the abstract.
+- Ensure key searchable terms appear naturally in the abstract.

 15.3 Structure & metadata